Tellusant/docs/articles-posts/cost-time-accuracy.md

 Achieving high accuracy is a given.
 The predictions have to be robust enough that everyone agrees: "this is as good as we can do it".
 Accuracy and model validation is important during the first year; later this should be routine, automated follow-ups.
 There will always be learnings to enhance of PoluSim.

 ---
 We suggest having this mindset when installing PoluSim.
 It should be part of new digital and AI based solutions aiming at transforming the enterprise and its workflows, not only being accurate.
+IT is part of a management revolution not seen since the advent of the the large enterprise.